nickconnelly10/muscadine.box/defi-site/README.md

    - None required for production (unless you add API keys).

 8. **Custom Domain:**
-   - Point `app.muscadine.box` to your Vercel project.
+   - Point `defi.muscadine.box` to your Vercel project.

 ---